-The former Applied Mathematics 1414A/B or the former Applied Mathematics 1413 can be
+The former Applied Mathematics 1414A/B or the former Applied Mathematics 1413

-Anti-requisites: Physics 1021, Physics 1102A/B, Physics 1202A/B, Physics 1402A/B, the former Physics
+Anti-requisites: Physics 1021, Physics 1102A/B, Physics 1202A/B, Physics 1402A/B, the former

-1029A/B, the former Physics 1302A/B.
+Physics 1029A/B, the former Physics 1302A/B.

-Unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you may be removed from this course and it will be deleted from your record.
+Unless you have either the requisites for this course or written special permission from your Dean's Designate (Department/Program Counsellors and Science Academic Advisors) to enroll in it, you may be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
 You will receive no adjustment to your fees if you are dropped from a course for failing to meet the necessary requisites.